LafeLabs/pibrary/bookofgeometron/README.md

 Look up "set up port forwarding raspberry pi" and follow instructions to log onto your router and forward port 80 to the raspberry pi.
 Use [whatismyipaddress.com](https://whatismyipaddress.com/) to get your global IP address.
 Now your home Raspberry pi server will be visible on that IP address.
 Take that address and make it a link on the remote raspberry pi terminal as well as a QR code on both.

 edit the /etc/hosts file on the remote pi terminal so that home/ and remote/ point to home pi server either on the local network or on the public network.
 So "home" will point to the local IP address on the wifi and "remote" will point to the global IP address of the home raspberry pi server(which everyone can see).

-The home server can now have a link to itself and also to a QR code page which points to the IP address.
-Then the remote pi terminal has a link at the top so that localhost points to the home server, which then points to the QR code which passerby can scan.
-Then all the passerby are directed by raw QR code to a raw IP address.
-The Operator makes changes to the home pi using the remote pi.
-The remote pi has links to the specific tools on the home server, using the shortcuts, e.g.: "http://trashrobotremote/classifieds/postad.html".

 [link to pi my life up](https://pimylifeup.com/raspberry-pi-port-forwarding/)